-This following analysis of projected job growth is based on the Georgia Area Workforce Trends: Projections to 2018.
-The analysis is at the Workforce Investment Area (WIA) as defined by the Georgia Department of Labor.
-WIA #12 includes Richmond and Burke Counties.
-WIA #13 encompasses 12 counties in east central Georgia: Columbia, Glascock, Hancock, Jefferson, Jenkins, Lincoln, McDuffie, Taliaferro, Warren, Washington and Wilkes.
-For analysis purposes, the two WIAs must be examined separately because WIA #13 includes Screven County, which is not part of the CSRA.
+This following analysis of projected job growth is based on the Georgia Area Workforce Trends: Projections to 2028.
+The analysis is from the Georgia Local Workforce Development Area (LWDA) as defined by the Georgia Department of Labor.
+LDWA #12 includes Burke, Jefferson, Jenkins, Jefferson, and Richmond.
+LDWA # 13 includes Columbia, Glascock, Hancock, Lincoln, McDuffie, Taliaferro, Washington, and Wilkes counties.

-The Georgia Department of Labor projects approximately 20,000 new jobs in the region through 2018.
+The Georgia Department of Labor projects 25,600 occupational openings between 2018-2028.